Galaxy Macau Phase 3 slight delay to 2H 2021: analysts

 Nov 12, 2020 Newsdesk Latest News, Macau, Top of the deck

-The completion date for Phase 3 at the Galaxy Macau casino resort (pictured) on Cotai has been pushed back to the second-half of 2021, flagged separately two separate brokerages citing commentary by the management of the venue’s promoter, Galaxy Entertainment Group Ltd.
+The completion date for Phase 3 at the Galaxy Macau casino resort (pictured) on Cotai has been pushed back to the second half of 2021, flagged separately two separate brokerages citing commentary by the management of the venue’s promoter, Galaxy Entertainment Group Ltd.

 Hong Kong-based analyst Andrew Lee of Jefferies Group LLC said in a Tuesday note that Galaxy Macau’s Phase 3 completion date has been “delayed slightly to the second half of 2021,” according to information provided by the casino operator’s management.